 \section{Introduction}

 Recent advancements in Vision-Language models (VLMs) ~\cite{OpenAI2023GPT4V, openai2024gpt4ocard, liu2023visualinstructiontuning, qwen, chen2023internvl} have demonstrated outstanding capabilities in visual understanding, achieving a tight alignment between text and images to answer complex queries.
-Despite these successes, handling long-context information remains a substantial challenge, especially for long documents and GUI environment.
+Despite these successes, handling long-context information remains a substantial challenge, especially for long documents and GUI environments.
 In fact, tasks involving GUI and web environments~\cite{xie2024osworldbenchmarkingmultimodalagents, koh2024visualwebarenaevaluatingmultimodalagents, sun2025osgenesisautomatingguiagent} inherently require both sophisticated multimodal document understanding and agentic capabilities.
 However, conventional approaches neglect action-based document understanding.
 Furthermore, state-of-the-art VLMs struggle in these environments due to their limited capability to explore and process extensive multimodal contexts.
 To address this, reinforcement learning offers a promising approach to teach such agentic behavior.
 While training directly on document-based environments offers a practical and accessible alternative to costly and unstable GUI simulators~\cite{bai2024digirltraininginthewilddevicecontrol}, this remains underexplored in the community.

 Despite these advantages in action-based document understanding, existing approaches merely extend visual embeddings to process high-resolution images in long-context scenarios \cite{qwen25vl, ye2024mplugowl3longimagesequenceunderstanding, li2024llavaonevisioneasyvisualtask}.
 These methods rely on processing the entire visual context in a single pass, which is inevitably memory-intensive.
-As a result, they are not only impractical for local deployments but also fundamentally unscalable to real-world scenarios such as 100-page documents or websites.
+As a result, they are not only impractical for local deployment but also fundamentally unscalable to real-world scenarios such as 100-page documents or websites.

-To mitigate these limitations, we propose SCoPE VLM, a document navigation expert that leverages the Chain of Scroll framework (CoS), an action-based inference time-scaling strategy that allows the model to focus only on relevant document segments to answer the user query.
-The framework is executed through numerous recursive generations based on query-relevant context, which is generated by the model from the previous step.
+To mitigate these limitations, we propose SCoPE VLM, a document navigation expert that leverages the Chain of Scroll framework (CoS), an action-based inference time scaling strategy that allows the model to focus only on relevant document segments to answer the user query.
+The framework is executed through numerous recursive generations based on query-relevant context, which the model generated in the previous step.

 To train such advanced decision-making capabilities in VLMs, we introduce the cold start dataset for Supervised-Fine-Tuning (SFT) CoS Framework.
 Although SFT is effective in teacher-forcing the output distribution quickly, a gap still presents between the inference and SFT training.
 Thus, we further enhance the model’s agentic capabilities by introducing Episodic Group Relative Policy Optimization (EGRPO) to further push the limit of SCoPE VLM for effective context-based action selection.